oracle-livelabs/security/oci-network-firewall/network-firewall/config-network-firewall.md

       |---------------------------------------|------------------------------------------------------------|------------------------------------------------------------|
       | ssl-forward-proxy-mapped-secret          |  SSL Forward Proxy |   Select SSL Forward Proxy Certificate Secret Import in OCI Vault |

-8. You will add mapped secret by clicking on **Add mapped secret** and Fill out the dialog box:
+8. You will add a mapped secret by clicking on **Add mapped secret** and Filling out the dialog box:

-      - **Mapped Secret NAME**: Provide a name
+      - **Mapped Secret Name**: Provide a name
       - **Mapped Secret Type**: Select **SSL Forward Proxy**
       - **Vault**: Select **Vault** from your Compartment
       - **Secret**: Select **Secret** from your Vault